Jean28518/libre-workspace/docs/source/setup/ipv6_only_hosts.rst

 TLDR;
 =====

-Technically, this is feasible for many applications, such as Matrix (Synapse).
+Technically, this is feasible for many applications.
+However, some dependencies are not ready for IPv6-only networks.
 To provide a full experience, we "built" an IPv4 reverse proxy on another host that handles all IPv4 traffic and forwards it to the IPv6-only host.
 The IPv6 addresses are enforced through the `/etc/hosts` file on the IPv4 reverse proxy so that it can reach the IPv6 host.
 We need this for Matrix federation (and Matrix OIDC) because Synapse servers currently cannot reach IPv6-only hosts.